 1 or 2 clove(s) garlic, minced

 1 red, yellow, or orange bell pepper, diced

 1 yellow summer squash, diced

 3 cups cooked lentils

 1 28-ounce can tomato sauce (look for no sugar, no oil)

 Heat a medium size nonstick stock pot (like Scanpan, my personal favorite) over medium-high heat.
 Add the onion, and dry-sauté until the onion becomes translucent.
 Sprinkle a little bit of water as needed to prevent sticking to the pan.

-Serve immediately over hot pasta.
+Garnish with fresh basil and serve immediately over hot pasta.